Spicadox/TwitCastingDownloader/README.md

 optional arguments:
-  -h, --help        show this help message and exit -l, --link        The TwitCasting channel link to scrape and get the video links -n, --name        Name of the csv file.
+  -h, --help        show this help message and exit -l, --link        The TwitCasting channel link to operate on -n, --name        Name of the csv file.
 If not specified a default name will be used.
   -o, --output      The user's chosen absolute save path for the download video and/or csv file -s, --scrape      Only scrape inputted url and saved as the result in csv file(don't download)